 Can I give my dog ice if I think they have heatstroke?

 Heatstroke is a serious condition that can cause affected dogs to become unwell very quickly.
 Research has shown that one in seven dogs that are taken to the vets die, but 98 per cent of those that are treated early survive.
-If your dog does develop heatstroke, it’s vital that they are cooled down as soon as possible and taken to the vets for treatment.
+If your dog does develop heatstroke, it’s vital that they are cooled down as quickly as possible and you contact your vet for advice.

 Find out more about heatstroke and how to help your dog if they were to be affected.